Fairblock/docs/docs/advanced/keyshare_module.md

 The message will fail under the following condition:

-- Creator address is not a registerd validator in keyshare module
+- Creator address is not a registered validator in the keyshare module

 ### MsgSendKeyShare